thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
 - High river levels may lead to flooding.

-Flooding of low lying land and roads is expected to continue today, 20 December 2025, particularly along the River Thames between Lechlade and Oxford.
-River levels are rising slowly in response to recent rainfall along much of the Upper Thames.
-The forecast is for it to be dry today and overnight with further rain on Sunday and Monday.

-We expect river levels to remain high over the coming days.
+Flooding of low lying land and roads is expected to continue today, 21 December 2025.
+River levels along the River Thames remain high but are starting to stabilise and fall between Buscot and Shifford Locks but are still rising slowly between Northmoor and Eynsham Locks.
+The forecast is for further rain and showers today becoming mostly dry by Monday.
+We expect river levels to remain high and responsive to further rain over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 09:00 21 December 2025 or as the situation changes.
+This message will be updated by 19:00 21 December 2025 or as the situation changes.

 - Flood alert: Severn estuary from Gloucester to Sharpness
 - High tides today may lead to flooding.